 I have my pre-match routine and my favoured parking areas depending on if I’m going back to Cheshire or down South after the game.
 I’m well versed at attending matches and comfortable in both the city and stadium.

 Maybe it’s because I’m too self aware?
-I hear my distinctive cockney accent and think to myself “best keep quiet here”.
-People are going to notice you and wonder what the hell are you doing here.
-They know you’re a Londoner and they’ll be thinking that you’ve got no right to shout and sing.
+I hear my distinctive cockney accent and think to myself “best keep quiet here.”
+People are going to notice you and wonder what the hell you’re doing here.
+They’ll know you’re a Londoner and they’ll be thinking that you’ve got no right to shout and sing.
 Sit down southern lad and keep your mouth shut.
 Pack yourself off to the club shop with the rest of the tourists.

 In reality nobody has ever said anything of the sort to me.
 I’ve jumped up and down hugging strangers more times than I care to remember.
 People are always friendly and welcoming.
 Liverpool (and the north in general) is far friendlier than London, trust me.